mozilla/overwatch-mvp/README.md

 make build
 ```
 ## Running Overwatch as a Docker container locally
-After building the docker image use the following command to launch the container:
+After building the docker image, use the following command to launch the container.  `make run` is
+configured to publish reports to the development `#overwatch-mvp` Slack channel instead of the production
+Slack channel `#overwatch-reports`
 ```
 make run RUN_DATE=<YYYY-MM-DD> CREDENTIAL_VOLUME_MOUNT=<location of service account file> DESTINATION_CREDENTIAL_FILENAME=<service_account_filename>.json SLACK_BOT_TOKEN=<slackbot_token>
 ```